• Skip to main content

 Start to finish, treatment takes an average of 4–6 months.

 The most significant factor in determining your overall treatment length is your condition severity.
 More complicated cases simply take longer to correct.
-Go with AlignerCo and treatment will likely last between four and six months, depending on your condition.
+AlignerCo claims that their average treatment time is between four and six months, depending on your condition.

 This is assuming, of course, that you follow your prescribed treatment guidelines and consistently wear your aligners for 20-22 hours per day (or ten hours for the NightOnly plan).
 Fail to stick to AlignerCo’s wear instructions and your treatment will likely take longer.